 Con’s

-- May be expensive to file.
+- It may be expensive to file.

 - Income may be subject to self-employment taxes.